Types of Wedding Ceremonies Explained

 • Decide on the Scale: Determine whether you want a large celebration or a more intimate gathering.
 This decision will guide your planning, from the choice of venue to the guest list.

-• Personalize Your Vows: Reflect on your relationship’s journey and incorporate these elements into your vows.
+• Personalise Your Vows: Reflect on your relationship’s journey and incorporate these elements into your vows.
 Consider the challenges you’ve overcome and the joys you’ve shared, and express your hopes for the future.

 • Incorporate Symbols: Just as with a wedding, you might choose symbols that have become significant to your relationship over time.
 This could include a unity candle, a sand ceremony, or a handfasting.